14 Things Eventprofs Should Own

 Taking ownership in your event is the ultimate way to show your clients and attendees that you take pride in your career and business.
 Sometimes things will go wrong and in these moments it may be hard to take responsibility, but you must.
 On many more occasions your event will be a roaring success and you can be proud to call the event your own!

-There are many different items you may need to own as an event planner.
+There are many different things eventprofs should own.
 Some are vital, while others may be considered more of a luxury.
 New tools, systems and gadgets are always evolving, so don’t be afraid to try out something new!
 Work hard to find the right set of items for you and your team to own.
 This will help your events to flow and improve your overall planning process.

 Plan awesome events & boost your career